SpringRoll/SpringRoll/src/plugins/README.md

 ```

 ## Plugin Dependencies
-All plugins declare a unique key `name` which allows other plugins to depend on it.
-For instance, in the above case,
-`CustomPlugin` declares it's name as `'custom'`.
-Moreover it declares a required dependency called `'another-plugin'`.
+All plugins must declare a unique key `name` which allows other plugins to depend on it.
+For instance, in the above case, `CustomPlugin` declares it's name as `'custom'`, and during initialization it calls `getPlugin` to retrieve a reference to `'otherPlugin'`.

-It also declares an optional dependency called `'would-be-nice'`.
-Whenever a new SpringRoll `Application` object is
-instantiated it will sort the dependencies in order so that `'custom'` is loaded _after_ `'another-plugin'` and
-`'would-be-nice'` (if it's there).
-The `Application` will throw an error if a required dependency is missing, and only
-warn if an optional is missing.
+`getPlugin` can be called at any time. but we recommend keeping it in `init` but recognize this might not always be possible.

+it is highly recommended that plugins do not have circular dependencies, if `A` depends on `B`, `B` **should not** depend on `A`.